ClecioJung/Promessa/README.md

 #### Static method .race()

-The static method `race` receives an array of promises, and returns a Promessa, to be resolved when all promises in the array resolves, with the value an array of the individual values.
-Or it will be rejected, when the fisrt promise rejects, with its reason. example:
+The static method `race` receives an array of promises, and returns a Promessa, to be resolved or rejected when the first of the promises in the array resolves or rejects, with the value or reason from that promise:

 ```javascript
 const first = new Promessa(function (resolve, reject) {